Donor Legacy Project

 What to say

 Donor-conceived people also identified the top 10 details they would like to learn about their donors.
 You can read their responses along with other questions to consider.

 You can leave a message on a video or write something about you and your life story.

 There are also other forms of information that can be lodged on the Voluntary Register like a donor's ethnic and cultural background, their likes and interests, and their personality traits.
 Memory boxes and scrapbooks are also a good way to share information as well as other symbolic items.

 Donors who wish to store information or legacy material at VARTA will first need to place themselves on the Voluntary Register.
 For those donors already on the register, it is important that they ensure their contact information is complete and up-to-date.
-If possible, it is also recommended that donors keep a copy of this information or to ask a family member or friend to hold onto this.
+VARTA also recommends donors keep a copy of this information or ask a family member or friend to hold onto it, too.